 As a tip.
 If you’re missing the wines of Vallouit, the Guigal Ex Voto wines have been stunning!

-Serving and Decanting Domaine Vallouit with Wine, Food, Pairing Tips
+Serving Domaine Vallouit with Wine, Food, Pairing Tips

 The white wine of Vallouit is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.